Go to Family Tree DNA Web Site

 The list of surnames at the www.census.gov web site ranks the top 88,799 surnames in the 1990 U.S. census.
 Only three of our surnames appear in the rankings; all other spelling variations (at least the ones I could think to try using the Find feature of my browser) are too rare to be listed.

-My interest in RASEY stems from my descent from Joseph RASEY I, even though I "daughter out" in the 4th generation: Joseph I > Joseph II > Joseph III > Polly, who married Willard BROWN.
+The project administrator and webmaster is yours truly, Diana Gale MATTHIESEN.
+I am a volunteer and receive no financial remuneration of any kind from FamilyTreeDNA.
+I'm a retired zoologist/paleontologist, and genealogy is my hobby.
+My interest in RASEY stems from my descent from Joseph RASEY I, although I "daughter out" in the 4th generation: Joseph I > Joseph II > Joseph III > Polly, who married Willard BROWN.

 Contact Home